JB1984/Vigenere/README.md

 <b>The encrypted passage</b>, this will then be decrypted.

-Since at the moment you can only decrypt i would suggest testing it using a known combo of all these three things.
+Since at the moment you can only decrypt I would suggest testing it using a known combo of all these three things.
 Something like the first Kryptos passage (K1) which is:

 First Key: KRYPTOS <br>
 Second Key: PALIMPSEST <br>